mathigon/textbooks/content/sequences/content.md

 _multiplication_ and _square roots_ in a much more geometric way.

-However, there are many other sequences that _are_ based on certain geometric shapes – some of which you already saw in the [Introduction](/course/sequences/introduction).
+However, there are many other sequences that _are_ based on certain geometric shapes – some of which you already saw in the [introduction](/course/sequences/introduction).
-These sequences are often called __Figurate numbers__, and in this section we will ave a closer look at some of them.
+These sequences are often called [__figurate numbers__](gloss:figurate-numbers), and in this section we will ave a closer look at some of them.

 ---
 > id: triangle-numbers

 ### Triangle Numbers

-The triangle numbers are generated by creating triangles of progressively larger
+The __triangle numbers__ are generated by creating triangles of progressively larger size:
-size:

 ::: column(width=24 parent="padded-thin")
 {.text-center} __1__